All Posts By

 Gabler, Neal.
 Winchell: Gossip, Power and the Culture of Celebrity.
 New York: Alfred A. Knopf, 1995.

 Garner, Joe.
-We Interrupt This Broadcast.
-Naperville, Illinois: Sourcebooks, Inc., 1998.
+We Interrupt This Broadcast (Updated Second Edition).
+Naperville, Illinois: Sourcebooks, Inc., 2000.

 Gifford, F. Tape: A Radio News Handbook (Third Edition).
 Englewood, Colorado: Morton Publishing Company, 1987.